bwu62/stat240-revamp/docs/07-intro-dplyr.md

  - `NaN` is usually the result of a mathematically invalid operation, like `0/0`, `0*Inf`, or `Inf-Inf`.
     - Note that `sqrt(-1)` and `log(-1)` also return `NaN` since the input type is of real type.
 Replace `-1` with `0-1i` to trigger complex evaluation.

 Even though they're not the exact same, both `NA` and `NaN` are considered missing in R and can be handled together using the operations covered below.

-It's also worth noting `NA` is NOT the same as `"NA"`, i.e. a string made of the letters `"N"` and `"A"`.
+It's also worth noting `NA` is NOT the same as `"NA"`, i.e. a string made of the letters `"N"` and `"A"`

 ``` r